faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 ```

 where:
- - `Name` is in the same name as the git secret
+ - `Name` is in the name of your pipeline
  - `Git-Repo-URL` is the https url to the git repository
  - `Namespace` is the dev namespace where the app will be deployed

-2. Log into the cluster following the instructions on the `Access` tab of the cluster page

-3. Create the buildconfig resource in the cluster
+2. Assuming you are still logged into the cluster, create the buildconfig resource in the cluster

 ```
 oc create -n ${DEV_NAMESPACE} -f buildconfig.yaml